Lapis Lazuli's Royal Blue Color Was Once Considered Godlike

 Lapis Lazuli Healing Properties

-In addition to its visually attractive qualities, lapis lazuli is touted by some for having health properties, like easing pain and benefiting the respiratory and nervous systems.
+In addition to its visually attractive qualities, some believe that wearing lapis lazuli benefits the respiratory and nervous systems.
 It's thought to reduce inflammation, promote healing and help identify "the karmic roots of disease," according to Crystals and Holistic Healing.
-The Spruce notes lapis lazuli has an "energy of deep calm" and a "connection that helps one align with a universal quality of truth and integrity."

 Although GIA does not study or qualify healing properties of gems and rocks, Santimer did provide a word of caution.